johnwargo/johnwargo-static-11ty/src/posts/2024/displaying-eleventy-version.md

 ## Alternative Option

 My existing approach return a string, and that supports my use case very well.
-If I needed the package properties as seperate values, I could use:
+If I needed the package properties as separate values, I could use:

 ```js
 import fs from 'fs';